reinaH/basil/README.md

 ## Running the Project.

-Once running, the app is reachable via `localhost:3000`.
+Once running, the app is reachable via `localhost:3000` and the admin portal via `localhost:3000/admin`.

 ## Scripts

+- `npm test` : runs the test runner. if `init` has not yet run or if container definition has changed, this runs the `init` step.

+The following are run with `npm run-script` as it is not recommended to override `npm init` and `npm run`.

 - `npm run-script init` : builds containers/ connects web container to database container. takes care of any db set up.

-- `npm run` : starts up web server. if `init` has not yet run or if container definition has changed, this runs the `init` step.
+- `npm run-script run` : starts up web server. if `init` has not yet run or if container definition has changed, this runs the `init` step.

-- `npm test` : runs the test runner. if `init` has not yet run or if container definition has changed, this runs the `init` step.

 ## GitHub Actions